turkardiksha345-oss/8byte-intern-assignment/Approach.md

 ---

 ## Conclusion
-This approach demonstrates an end-to-end DevOps workflow that includes application validation, containerization, infrastructure automation, CI/CD integration, and deployment on cloud infrastructure.
+This approach demonstrates an end-to-end DevOps workflow that includes application validation, containerization, infrastructure automation,
+and deployment on cloud infrastructure.
 The solution emphasizes simplicity, automation, and clarity, aligning with real-world DevOps best practices.